 For people who have unusual schedules, online education is the ideal choice.
 Most courses and webinars allow attendees to interact with them only minimally.

 Having only a bit of reading and comprehension to do decreases your discipline.
-Unless you’re motivated, it will be easy to drift off and disregard your studies or webinar.
+Without motivation, you might easily drift off and disregard your studies or webinar.

 👉 Traditional learning

-Even if a person doesn’t feel like attending, they will be left with no option but to be exposed to the lesson or speech.
-Being exposed to your colleagues and professors is a great way to flourish — but is it necessary?
+Even if a person didn’t want to attend, they had no choice but to hear the lesson or speech.
+Exposure to colleagues and professors can be beneficial — but is it essential?

 The Social Factor